Alcohol

 • Do not store near a source of heat or open flame, furnace, stove, or pilot light.

-• All grain alcohol should be stored in a locked flammable storage cabinet to ensure safe and secure storage.
+• All grain alcohol or other high-proof alcohol intended for fuel should be stored in a locked, flammable storage cabinet specifically designed to safely store flammable materials.

 Shelf Life